yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 8.1 Why We Don't Need Bind Arrow Function ?

 ```
-Example : Using function (Bind is required)
+Example : Using class function (Bind is required)

 this.handleClick = this.handleClick.bind(this);